Government’s IT procurement process is under fire.

 We’ll continue to provide resources and reading materials as we come across them that can help your agency navigate these changing waters.
 We’re also going to be publishing some funding-related resources soon, so be on the lookout for those.
 (Teaser: State and federal funding is just one way agencies can finance IT projects.
 We recommend exploring some other creative approaches to human services technology funding too.)

-In the meantime, reach out to me if you have questions about how any of this—IT/procurement reform or new systems on the horizon—impacts how your agency delivers services.
+Reach out if you have questions about how any of this—IT/procurement reform or new systems on the horizon—impacts how your agency delivers services.